lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-future-faq.rst

 * DP0 delegates will be provided with guidelines that they must follow for safe usage of the RSP during DP0.

 * Performance during DP0 may not reflect the performance of the final system, and the resources made available to DP0 delegates may not reflect the final user quotas of the operations-era RSP.

+To ask additional questions, please use the "Support -- Rubin Science Platform" category in the Rubin Observatory `Community Forum <https://community.lsst.org/c/support/lsp/39>`_